-IMPORTANT UPDATE: Due to the influx of tourist visa applicants, the embassy no longer walk-in applicants.
-Tourist visa applications must now be processed through travel agencies accredited by the embassy.
+IMPORTANT UPDATE: Due to the influx of tourist visa applicants, the embassy will no longer be accepting walk-in applicants effective July 1, 2018.
+Temporary tourist visa applications must now be processed through the 35 travel agencies accredited by the embassy.
 The Korean Embassy has previously announced that it will publish the list of accredited travel agencies on May 14, 2018.
 Unfortunately, I could not find it in the embassy’s website.

 After finalizing our travel date and booking our flights, it is now time to cross out the next item on our list of must-dos before flying to South Korea.
 The third item on our checklist is Korean tourist visa application.
 This is probably the item I dreaded the most because I haven’t traveled outside of the country yet.
 Moreover, news of Korean visa denials also makes one cower in fear.
 For us not to be bothered by denials, our friend suggested that we don’t read more blogs.